How should I cite pysam¶

 I get an error ‘PileupProxy accessed after iterator finished’¶

 Pysam works by providing proxy objects to objects defined within the C-samtools package.
-Thus, some attention must be paid at the lifetime of objects.
+Thus, some attention must be paid to the lifetime of objects.
 The following to code snippets will cause an error:

 Again, the iteration finishes as the temporary iterator created by pileup goes out of scope.
 The solution is to keep a handle to the iterator that remains alive: